nileshchakraborty/merchant-management-system/README.md

 Merchant Management System
-This system is used to keep track of merchants inventorys.
+This system is used to keep track of merchants inventory.

 Developed using MEAN Stack